Looking for a way to enjoy the outdoors, learn something new, and spend time with your family? Camping is the answer!

 Panola Mountain (Stockbridge) – Enjoy the beauty of the Arabia Mountain area by camping in the midst of it within Panola Mountain.
 Five primitive tent sites sit on Scout Lake, requiring a ½ mile hike-in.
 There are a number of activities at this park to keep you busy: Hiking, biking, archery, Geocaching, birding, tree climbs, boat rental, and much more!
 (B, P)

 Pocket Campground (Dalton) – Remnants from the original Native American site are no longer found here, but you can see traces of the community that followed.
 There are two trails in the lush forest, a creek, and good fishing nearby.
 Flush toilets and drinking water are available.
+Closes in winter.
 (P)

 Salacoa Creek Park (Ranger) - Thirty-five lovely, well-equipped camp sites are available to guests who really enjoy the great out-of-doors!
 All sites have water and electrical hook-ups, picnic tables and grills.
 Women's and men's showers are available.
 Enjoy high-quality swimming and beach, boating, picnicking, and fishing.
 (F)

 Stone Mountain Park Campground (Stone Mountain) – Enjoy Georgia’s #1 attraction and then spend the night there!
 Water/electric sites and Primitive sites are available.
 Various packages are available which include golf, Adventure Passes to the park, firewood, and more.
-New to camping?
-The Ready, Set, Camp!
-Package includes a tent (all set up when you arrive,) and sleeping pads.
-Best part?
-You get to take these home with you!
+Perfect for those new to camping.
+They also have yurts.
 (F,P)

 Sweetwater Campground (Cartersville) – A great place to enjoy Lake Allatoona.
 There are over 150 sites, with or without water and electricity.
 Shore-side sites available, as well as double sites and family camping sites.
 Kids will like two swimming beach areas, and playgrounds.
 The campground includes a boat launch, too.
 (F)